Voice onset time: Types

 Because neither aspiration nor voicing is absolute, with intermediate degrees of both, the relative terms fortis and lenis are often used to describe a binary opposition between a series of consonants with higher (more positive) VOT, defined as fortis, and a second series with lower (more negative) VOT, defined as lenis.
 Of course, being relative, what fortis and lenis mean in one language will not in general correspond to what they mean in another.

 Voicing contrast applies to all types of consonants, but aspiration is generally only a feature of stops and affricates.

+There are also mixed-voiced consonants which start off as voiced but is released as either tenuis, aspirated or as ejectives like in Juǀʼhoansi and Kelabit, Lun Bawang contrasts them with plain voiced and voicelesses like /p, b, b͡p/.